mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering.md

 #### <a name="1.1.1" class="anchor"></a> [Compilation system](#1.1.1)

 The compilation system typically includes a preprocessor, compiler, assembler, and linker, and is used to translate programs into a sequence of machine-language instructions, which is packed into an executable object file.
-The compilation process (note that program code and file suffix refer to programs written in the C programming language and using [gcc](https://linux.die.net/man/1/gcc) to compile):
+The compilation process (note that most program code and file suffix refer to programs written in the C programming language and using [gcc](https://linux.die.net/man/1/gcc) to compile):

 ```c
 /* hello.c */